jingmin1987/pyspark_scala_experiment/README.md

 Therefore, the idea of streamlining model training onto one platform (e.g. Jupyter) and make it more enjoyable/interactive is the core motivation to have this toy project.
 Ideally, user should have almost seamless experience when switching between Python and Spark backend, with almost the same APIs when building the model.
 Gradually more functionality could be implemented on demand.

 The realization of the idea is to leverage `py4j` and implement the wrapper of xgboost-spark on the Python side.
 This idea is different from what was implemented in `xgboost-pyspark` which utilizes pyspark.ml.
-Anyway, I think it is a good fun project to implement it in a different way, not necessary better though ; )
+Anyway, I think it is a good fun project to implement it in a different way, and learn how to program across languages and environments  .

 **Example 1** Using Python backend which is the default, and it should utilize the local resources such as CPU and/or GPU